Neal Casal: Death

 Casal died by suicide on August 26, 2019, at age 50.

 Legacy

+In 2020, the Neal Casal Music Foundation was founded to honor his memory.
+In addition to preserving his artistic legacy, the NCMF provides musical instruments and lessons to students in New Jersey and New York state schools an donations to mental health organizations that support musicians in need.

 On July 20, 2021, Highway Butterfly: The Songs of Neal Casal, a 3-CD tribute compilation of cover versions by various performers, was released through the Neal Casal Music Foundation.
-Contributing artists included Marcus King, Eric Krasno, Phil Lesh, Susan Tedeschi, Derek Trucks, Jimmy Herring, Oteil Burbridge, Bob Weir, Warren Haynes, Steve Earle, and The Allman Betts Band.
+Contributing artists included Marcus King, Eric Krasno, Phil Lesh, Susan Tedeschi, Derek Trucks, Jimmy Herring, Oteil Burbridge, Bob Weir, Warren Haynes, Steve Earle, Billy Strings, Dori Freeman and The Allman Betts Band.

 On March 4, 2022, the collection was re-released on vinyl as a 5-LP box set.